baichuanzhou/Intuitive-Classification/README.md

 # A 2D Classification Project Using Neural Network

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [TensorFlow.js](https://www.tensorflow.org/js).
+This project is created with [Create React App](https://github.com/facebook/create-react-app) and [TensorFlow.js](https://www.tensorflow.org/js).

 ## Deploy project

+First use `git clone https://github.com/baichuanzhou/Intuitive-Classification` \
-First `cd` to your directory and run:
+Then, `cd` to your directory and run:

 ### `npm install`
 Installs the necessary dependency for the App.

-Then you can start the App in development mode:
+Then you can start the App in **development** mode:

 ### `npm start`
 Runs the app in the development mode.\